gnosis/GECO/README.md

 We welcome you to explore a diverse range of topics, such as tooling, infrastructure, and research, that fall in line with the products we're building at Gnosis.
 Are you enthusiastic about building modules and integrations for our products, enhancing user experience, or passionate about new market mechanisms and governance.

-Well, this is your opportunity to #BUIDL!
+Well, this is your opportunity to #BUILD!

 To reach our goal of a decentralized future, it is imperative that we support developers who want to build on distributed platforms.
 We believe that the Gnosis Ecosystem Fund will bring us one step closer to the redistributed future we’re imagining!
 ### What kind of projects are we looking for?